matthieugomez/EconPDEs.jl/docs/src/getting_started.md

 - `zero`: the solved unknowns, indexed by name (`result.zero[:v]`);
 - `residual_norm`: the norm of the residual at the solution — check it is small before using the output;
-- `optional`: the saved objects, together with the solved unknowns for convenience.
+- `saved`: the saved objects, together with the solved unknowns for convenience.

 For a time-dependent problem, `zero` is instead a vector of solutions, one per time point (`result.zero[i][:v]`), and `residual_norm` a vector of residual norms.
+For older code, `result.optional` remains an alias for `result.saved`.

 ## Upwinding